 How Can a Wrongful Death Lawyer Help Parents Sue for Wrongful Death in Austin?

-FVF Law accepts only cases we believe we can add substantial value to — enough to pay for the cost of fighting the case and then some.
+FVF Law Firm – Injury & Wrongful Death Lawyers accepts only cases we believe we can add substantial value to — enough to pay for the cost of fighting the case and then some.
 We operate on a contingency fee basis, which means our fee is a percentage of the gross (total) recovery in your case.

-We are transparent about our fee so you always know what to expect; we even anticipate the amount of taxes you will pay on punitive damages.
+Our personal injury lawyers in Austin are transparent about our fees so you always know what to expect; we even anticipate the amount of taxes you will pay on punitive damages.
 FVF Law’s free, no-commitment case consultations are intended to help you make decisions about your future at one of your most difficult times.

 For FVF Law, it’s about people, not cases.
 Our goal is for you to walk away from your first conversation with us less overwhelmed and more certain about your next steps, even if you do not hire us to represent your case.
 Contact us today to schedule your free consultation.